 But only communicating the positive attributes of your product is not enough.
 You also have to address two negative forces that hold the customer back.

-The first one is friction caused by the anxiety or uncertainty of embracing something new.
+The first one is the friction caused by the anxiety or uncertainty of embracing something new.

-Here, the customer visualizes taking this journey towards your solution which triggers them into contingency planning mode.
-These are usually mental roadblocks that keep people from taking a chance on a new solution: “What if I pick the wrong solution?”
+Here, the customer visualizes taking this journey toward your solution, which triggers them into contingency planning mode.
+These mental roadblocks usually keep people from taking a chance on a new solution: “What if I pick the wrong solution?”

-Some typical remedies to overcome this friction are building in risk reversals into your offer.
-30 day trials, no credit card required, money-back guarantees, social proof, are all examples of these.
+Some typical remedies to overcome this friction are building risk reversals into your offer.
+30-day trials, no credit card required, money-back guarantees, and social proof are examples.